 Food/Nutrition Business Industry

-Foodservice operations can be managed by RD's.
+Foodservice operations can be managed by RDN's.
 This may be in schools, hospitals, day-care centers, or correctional facilities.
 Typically, they oversee everything from food purchasing and preparation to staff management.

 Research & Education